GVCUTV/mapReduce/README.md

 ## Notes

-- The master does not produce a single merged file; each reducer’s output file contains a portion of the sorted data.
+- The reducers does not produce a single merged file; each reducer’s output file contains a portion of the sorted data.
 - Adjust `config.yaml` and `input` file as necessary for your use case.
+- There is a generate_random_input.sh script that can be used to generate a large input file with random integers.
 - Ensure all workers are running before starting the master.
 - For subsequent runs, workers can keep running; the master needs to be started every time.